rageworx/rock960linux/readme.md

 	```

 ## Build rootfs
-* First time you need to do this for making a file 'linaro-stretch-alip-${datetime}.tar.gz'.
+* First time you need to do this for making a file 'linaro-bullesys-alip-${datetime}.tar.gz'.
 	```
 	$ cd rootfs
 	$ ./mk-base-debian.sh